-The purpose of the Decision Making RIG is to advance inquiry of various aspects of decision-making within nursing science, provide a forum for disseminating knowledge relative to decision-making, promote opportunities for scholarly networking and mentoring and recognize significant contributions of nurses to decision science research.
+The purpose of the Decision Making RIIG is to advance inquiry of various aspects of decision-making within nursing science, provide a forum for disseminating knowledge relative to decision-making, promote opportunities for scholarly networking and mentoring and recognize significant contributions of nurses to decision science research.

-The Decision Making RIG is fortunate to have many experienced and funded researchers who actively contribute to the body of decision-making knowledge.
+The Decision Making RIIG is fortunate to have many experienced and funded researchers who actively contribute to the body of decision-making knowledge.
 Our members embrace a rich diversity of theoretical and methodological approaches to the study of decision-making and choice behaviors, including: nurses’ clinical reasoning and decision-making, self-management decisions in heart failure, decision-making in care-giving for dementia, women’s decisions about menopause and depressive symptom management, cultural aspects of decision-making, and women’s decision-making about breast cancer treatment.

 Who Should Join?

 Nurses and nursing students with an interest in decision making science, clinical reasoning in nursing practice, shared provider-health care recipient decision making, or choice behaviors of health care recipients in all arenas of nursing practice.

 Decision Making RIIG Newsletter – February 2021 Issue

 Decision Making RIIG Newsletter – October 2020 Issue

 Decision Making RIIG Newsletter – July 2020 Issue